Large Language Models and Impossible Language Acquisition: "False Promise" or an Overturn of our Current Perspective towards AI: Experiments

 \subsubsection{Results}

 Readers can see Appendix C for more figures.

-Results from experiment 2 reveal a more nuanced pattern.
-The difference in loss values between the natural and parity negation groups, although apparently existing, was not statistically significant ($p=.223$, $t(799.9)=1.22$), whereas such difference does exist between the natural and reversed groups ($p<.001$, Cohen's $d=-2.59$), suggesting that loss may not thoroughly capture GPT2's structural bias under larger dataset.
+Results from experiment 2 reveal a nuanced descriptive pattern.
+On the BabyLM dataset, the parity negation condition shows only minimal differences from the natural condition across all metrics: final loss (2.7278 vs.\ 2.8095, ratio 0.97), minimum loss (2.2738 vs.\ 2.1950, ratio 1.04), and AUC (2.8204 vs.\ 2.8428, ratio 0.99).
+The reversed condition, however, exhibits a clearer gap: final loss 3.5377 (ratio 1.26$\times$), minimum loss 2.8358 (ratio 1.29$\times$), and AUC 3.7820 (ratio 1.33$\times$).
+Bootstrap CIs for the reversed condition show wider uncertainty (e.g., final loss CI width 0.6955 vs.\ 0.2977 for natural), reflecting greater loss fluctuation during training.
+These descriptive observations suggest that under a larger and more diverse dataset, the reversed transformation remains challenging while the parity negation transformation produces only marginal differences, potentially indicating that certain classes of syntactic violation are more readily overcome with increased data scale.

-The hypothesis is validated.
-Integrating with the gaps of both loss values and perplexities in the second round, GPT-2 small model is inferred to have a preference for possible languages.
+The hypothesis is supported directionally.
+Integrating the descriptive comparisons of both loss values and perplexities in experiment 2, GPT-2 small models display a graded sensitivity to linguistic transformations, with the reversed condition showing the largest departure from natural language performance.